Laurens van der Post: War service

 In May 1940, van der Post volunteered for the British Army and upon completion of officer training in January 1941 he was sent to East Africa in the Intelligence Corps as a captain.
 There he took up with General Wingate's Gideon Force which was given the task of restoring the Emperor Haile Selassie to his throne in Abyssinia.
 His unit led 11,000 camels through difficult mountain terrain and he was remembered for being an excellent caretaker of the animals.
 In March, he came down with malaria and was sent to Palestine to recover.

 In early 1942, as Japanese forces invaded South East Asia, van der Post was transferred to Allied forces in the Dutch East Indies (Indonesia), because of his Dutch language skills.
 By his own statement, he was given command of Special Mission 43, the purpose of which was to organise the covert evacuation of as many Allied personnel as possible, after the surrender of Java.

 On 20 April 1942, he surrendered to the Japanese.
 He was taken to prison camps first at Sukabumi and then to Bandung.
-Van der Post was known for his work in maintaining the morale of prisoners of many different nationalities.
+Van der Post was known for his work in maintaining the morale of prisoners of many nationalities.
 Along with others, he organised a "camp university" with courses from basic literacy to degree-standard ancient history, and he also organized a camp farm to supplement nutritional needs.
 He could speak some basic Japanese, which helped him greatly.
 Once, depressed, he wrote in his diary: "It is one of the hardest things in this prison life: the strain caused by being continually in the power of people who are only half-sane and live in a twilight of reason and humanity."
 He wrote about his prison experiences in A Bar of Shadow (1954), The Seed and the Sower (1963) and The Night of the New Moon (1970).
 Japanese film director Nagisa Ōshima based his film Merry Christmas, Mr. Lawrence (1982) on The Seed and the Sower.